LwaBot/minibot-wow/README.md

 ### FRAMEWORK VOCABULARY

-The up-to-date vocabulary of the AddOn Framework to look up official [Common Properties](#common-property), Condition Variables and Actions, is maintained at:
+The up-to-date vocabulary of the Project Framework to look up official [Common Properties](#common-property), Condition Variables and Actions, is maintained at:

 https://docs.google.com/spreadsheets/d/1dzurAMgAs0RuRevQZHptpJVQYJFBKb9_gyHsLMS-Wuw